MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/debug.md

 Progressive Web Apps (PWAs) are built by using web technologies.
 Therefore, all the tools available in Microsoft Edge DevTools are also helpful for PWAs.
 To learn more, refer to the [Microsoft Edge DevTools documentation](../../devtools-guide-chromium/landing/index.yml).

-PWAs also use service workers, web app manifests, and other specific features and APIs that require special debugging tools.
+PWAs also use web app manifests and can use service workers and other specific features and APIs that require special debugging tools.

 <!-- ====================================================================== -->